 This section will be updated as we come across more frequently asked questions.
 Don’t hesitate to contact us should you have a question not covered below.

-Yes, every year we hold an Open Day – both students and parents are welcome to attend.
-The date in 2020 is Friday 19 June – there are two sessions either 9.15am or 11.00am – you can select whatever time is suitable.
-There is no need to book.
-Whilst this day is geared towards incoming Year 9 students and their parents, Years 10-13 are also welcome to attend.
+Yes, we hold Open Day Tours – both students and parents are welcome to attend.
+The tour duration is approximately 1 hour.
+Whilst this day is geared towards incoming year 9 students and their parents, years 10-13 are also welcome to attend.
 Unfortunately we are unable to provide on-site parking.

 Unfortunately if you can’t make it to Open Day we are unable to offer personal tours unless you are relocating to Wellington from elsewhere in New Zealand or overseas.

 No. We are not able to offer scholarship places at Wellington Girls’ College.

 We cannot process an application in advance on the basis of a signed tenancy or settlement.
 You must be resident at the enrolment address before your daughter can be enrolled and provide proof of this.

 This depends on where she spends the majority of her time while the school is open for instruction.
 In order to satisfy the school of this you need to supply a copy of the custody agreement or legal documentation with the enrolment application.
 If this isn’t available a signed letter from both parents advising the current living arrangements is required to be submitted at the time of the enrolment application.

 No. Students can only live with their parent or legal guardian.

 In 2017 Wellington Girls’ College was asked by the Ministry of Education to review its enrolment zone with a view to eliminating the discrepancies between the written description of the zone and the map they created some years ago.
 The proposed zone is very specific now, to reduce the confusion that has existed previously.